outdreamer/build-a-cure/docs/ml/python_study_guide.md

 	- use tuples to consume less memory and access/create faster than lists
 	- use lazy loading of data to only load data when needed, using generators, __getattr__, or functools.lru_cache
 	- use hdfs or parquet formats to save data on disk and load only the parts that are needed
-	- use scipy and numpy arrays (implemented in c) for numerical operations which are faster for large-scale numerical operations
+	- use scipy and numpy (implemented in c) for numerical operations
 	- use list comprehensions which are faster than loops for creating a list
 	- use map function which is faster than list comprehensions for function calls and large datasets: map(lambda x: x * x, range(1000000)) instead of [x * x for x in range(1000000)]
 	- use zip function to iterate two lists of equal size